JackBDu/jackbdu.github.io/_posts/blog/2024-03-11-pop-up-book-experiments.md

     <source src="/media{{ page.url }}IMG_2944-edited_compressed.mp4" type='video/mp4'>
 </video>

 For a more elaborate pop-up book, I wanted to create something more personal.
-Similar to the drummer automaton that I created last year, I decided to make a drummer pop-up book.
-It was inspired by the drummers in the Ansai Waist Drum performance, which is a traditional folk dance popular in my hometown.
+Similar to the [drummer automaton](https://jackbdu.com/blog/drummer-automaton/) that I created last year, I decided to make a drummer pop-up book.
+It was inspired by the drummers in the [Yaogu](https://en.wikipedia.org/wiki/Yaogu) performance, which is a traditional folk dance popular in my hometown.

 First, I experimented with a few pop-up mechanisms for animating the drummer's arms.